mozilla/treeherder/docs/ui/installation.rst

 -----------------------------------------

 The default development server runs the unminified UI and fetches data from the production site.
-You do not need to set up the Vagrant VM, but login will be unavailable.
+You do not need to set up the Vagrant VM unless making backend changes.

 * Start the development server by running: